-We find this fettuccine with scallops to be easy as can be and exactly what you need for a no-fail romantic supper for two.
-Actually, it’s also perfect when you play with the proportions and make more for a small dinner party.
+We find this fettuccine with scallops to be easy as can be and exactly what you need for a no-fail romantic or celebratory supper for two.
+Actually, it’s also perfect for a larger number when you play with the proportions and make more for a small dinner party.
 Here’s how to pull it off with ease.–Renee Schettler Rossi

-- About 1/2 pound (250 grams) dried fettuccine or linguine or 3/4 pound fresh fettuccine or linguine
+- About 1/2 pound dried fettuccine or linguine or 3/4 pound (340 g) fresh fettuccine or linguine

 - Sea salt and freshly ground black pepper

 - About 1/2 pound bay or sea scallops, (fresh not frozen)

 - 3 tablespoons finely minced shallots, (1 or 2 plump shallots)

 - 2 tablespoons freshly grated lemon zest, preferably organic

 - 2 tablespoons finely minced chervil leaves, (or, if unavailable, use flat-leaf parsley)